-Planning a vacation for this winter season?
+Planning a vacation for these summers?

 Well, you must definitely plan one!
 Everyone deserves a tiny break from their busy life once in a while and have a leisure time.
 And since things are falling back to normalcy again after two long years of pandemic, you definitely should take some time off to travel to the places you have been dreaming of!

 A long haul flight can have devastating effects on your skin.
 It can make the skin severely dry and dehydrated.
 Apparently, the dry cabin air inside the flight has a tendency to suck away all the moisture from your skin.